matrix/CryptopalsCryptoChallenges/README.md

 Au revoir :)

-PS: for now are availables only the first set.
+PS: for now are availables only the solutions for set1 and set2.